dillonalaird/shared_numpy/README.md

 1. A light wrapper around numpy arrays and a multiprocessing queue that allows you to create numpy arrays with shared memory and efficiently pass them to other processes.
-2. A backport of the Python 3.8's shared\_memory module that works for 3.6.
+2. A backport of the Python 3.8's shared\_memory module that works for 3.6 and 3.7.

 `examples/timing_comparison.py` runs a timing comparison between normal numpy arrays and